Conversational Agent Design: 6 UX Decisions That Drove 35.2% Efficiency Gains (Side Panel)

 UX Decisions

-The agent cites where it pulled information from (example, the comments).
+The agent cites where it pulled information from (example, the comments), formatted as "Source: Comment on ORD-1182, June 3."
 Users see the agent is grounded in real data.

 Users can verify the agent's information by clicking the order number.
 Each accurate result reinforces confidence, growing reliance and trust over time.